Penify-dev/penify-docs/docs/penify-config-json.md

 penifycli config init
 ```

-This will guide you through a series of prompts to create a customized `penify-config.json` file for your project.
+This will guide you through a series of prompts to create a customized `penify.config.json` file for your project.

 Alternatively, you can create the file manually in your project root directory using the example provided above as a starting point.

-## Advanced Configuration

-For more advanced use cases, see the [Advanced Configuration Guide](/docs/advanced-configuration.md) which covers topics like:

-- Custom documentation templates
-- Integration with CI/CD pipelines
-- Team collaboration settings
-- Custom analysis rules

-## Related Documentation

-- [Penify CLI Documentation](/docs/penify-cli.md) - General usage of the Penify command-line tool
-- [API Documentation Guide](/docs/api-documentation.md) - Detailed guide to API documentation generation
-- [Architecture Documentation Guide](/docs/architecture-documentation.md) - Detailed guide to architecture documentation